D-Roberts/icd-gen/README.md

                 - Put a test eval psnr with t fixed. why is U going up after a time in training?
 Looks like a brownian motion with non-zero drift and increasing variance.

                 - What is the model's correct prediction to compare to clean for denoise quality if we are predicting energy (well, space and time scores but so that we get energy).
 What normalization can I add?
 Clamping of preds?

+                - can I make an "exploding energy" argument a thing.

                 - put context back in - with a fully new token from the same distrib (I have an improv right now)